apecloud/myduckserver/docs/tutorial/htap-setup.md

-This a tutorial to build a HTAP based on official MySQL instance and myduck server.
+This a tutorial to build a HTAP based on official MySQL instance and MyDuck Server.

 # Prerequisite